-Strangleroot+Geist, Todd was very excited to sleeve up a ton of Forests and jam the two-drop alongside Dungrove Elder.
+Strangleroot+Geist, Todd was very excited to sleeve up a ton of Forests and jam the two-drop alongside Dungrove+Elder.
 The tag-team duo of hexproof and undying could quickly create an out-of-hand board that demanded an answer while dodging most conventional removal—truly a major threat, especially considering the consistency awarded by Green Sun’s Zenith.

 With four rounds under his belt, Todd can see a few slots shifting.
-“I would probably have Gut Shot in the sideboard, or possibly the maindeck, for Delver and Champion of the Parish.
+“I would probably have Gut+Shot in the sideboard, or possibly the maindeck, for Champion+of+the+Parish.
 I really wanted it for Champion and Thalia against my one Humans matchup,” he said.
 “Thalia’s not great against me, but she slows down my Zeniths and Swords.”